WrtTZ/WrtTZ.github.io/_pages/about.md

 Hi there!
 I am Ruotian Wu, a Master student at University of Waterloo, supervised by <a href='[https://scholar.google.com/citations?user=DhtAFkwAAAAJ](https://cs.uwaterloo.ca/~ppoupart/)'> Profesor Pascal Poupart</a>.

-I obtained a Bachlor of Mathematics with a double major in Computer Science and Statistics at University of Waterloo.
-During my undergraduate, I had a few industry interns with HUAWEI and Manulife.
-Currently my research foucs on Large Language Models, more specifically, alignment and decoding algorithms.
-I am also working on an industry corporation with Scribendi on developing AI-driven Document Editing.
-I am also looking into fostering LLM agents to become better.
+I earned my Bachelor of Mathematics with a double major in Computer Science and Statistics from the University of Waterloo.
+During my undergraduate studies, I completed industry internships at Huawei and Manulife.
+My current research focuses on Large Language Models (LLMs), particularly alignment and decoding algorithms.
+Additionally, I am collaborating with Scribendi on AI-driven document editing.
+I am also exploring ways to enhance LLM agents to improve their capabilities on different game settings.
+I am always open to new ideas, collaborations, and industry partnerships.
+If you’re interested in working together, feel free to reach out!

 # 🔥 News
 - *2025.02: &nbsp;🎉🎉 Our latest work on RGTG is available on Arxiv and current under review for ICML2025.
 This work proposes a new architecture of reward models to speed up the overhead of traditional RGTG methods and came up with a new training paradigm that is more principle.